 Prior to his arrival at AU, Dr. Tarplee worked for Numerica Corporation in Colorado.
-As a defense contractor he helped design, implement, and evaluate many multi-target tracking algorithms for the Air Force, Army, and Navy.
-As the principle investigator, Dr. Tarplee led a team that built an unmanned ground vehicle capable of tracking objects in the environment with a video camera and LIDAR.
-In a separate project he led a team that designed, implemented, and successfully demonstrated a tracking and identification system for small unmanned aerial vehicles.
+As a defense contractor, he helped design, implement, and evaluate many multi-target tracking algorithms for the Air Force, Army, and Navy.
+As the principal investigator, Dr. Tarplee led a team that built an unmanned ground vehicle capable of tracking objects in the environment with a video camera and LIDAR.
+In a separate project, he led a team that designed, implemented, and successfully demonstrated a tracking and identification system for small unmanned aerial vehicles.
 He also worked on a team to build a powerful web-based tool to help police officers search criminal justice information, run analytics, and share the data with other police departments.

 Contact Dr. Tarplee: